Allkindoflower/file-organizer/README.md

 ## How It Works

-1. The application scans your Downloads folder for files
+The application scans your Downloads folder, identifies file extensions, and moves files to the corresponding subfolders defined in config.json.
+Files not listed in the configuration are placed in an “Others” folder.
-2. For each file, it extracts the file extension
-3. Based on the `config.json` mapping, it determines the target subfolder
-4. Creates the target subfolder if it doesn't exist
-5. Moves the file to the appropriate subfolder
-6. Skips directories during the organization process

 ## Error Handling